 Survey reveals true size of Australia's on-demand workforce

-Australia’s largest ever published survey regarding on-demand work shows that 7.1 per cent of respondents are working through a digital platform at the time they were surveyed or had done so in the past 12 months.
+Australia’s largest ever published survey regarding on-demand work shows that 7.1 per cent of respondents were working through a digital platform at the time they were surveyed or had done so in the previous 12 months.

-The survey of more than 14,000 people was commissioned by the Victorian Government to support its Inquiry into the On-Demand Workforce.
-While there has been much debate about the gig economy, until now little has been known about its size or the characteristics of the workforce.
+The survey of more than 14,000 people was commissioned by the Victorian Government to support the Inquiry into the On-Demand Workforce.
+While there has been much debate about the gig economy, little has been known about its size or the characteristics of the workforce.

 The survey was carried out by researchers from Queensland University of Technology, the University of Adelaide and University of Technology Sydney.

-Download the report of the survey's preliminary findings here:
+Download the final report of the research findings here:

 highlights themes from Inquiry submissions at Youth Summit 2019